-Open, collaborative and participative practices trigger complex change processes that lead to societal impact.
-Together with a diverse set of stakeholders, we set out to make these different pathways to impact visible, explicit and tangible.
+Open, collaborative, and participative practices trigger complex change processes that lead to societal impact.
+Together with a diverse set of stakeholders, we set out to make these different pathways to impact visible, explicit, and tangible.
 The co-creatively developed OIS Impact Model shows how Open Innovation in Science (OIS) initiatives for involvement and engagement should be designed and what effects they could have on personal awareness and competencies, behavior and life circumstances of all those involved.

 The change elements of the OIS Impact Model display concrete definitions and stakeholders that are affected by each element.
-They are filled with examples on how the different change elements can be assessed.
+They are filled with examples of how the different change elements can be assessed.
 The model can be used as a planning tool: research project teams can identify the key change elements they aspire to influence with their OIS initiative and set up appropriate assessment mechanisms throughout and at the end of the research project.

 The OIS Impact Reflection Instruments is a toolkit that can be used to collect feedback on the effects of involvement and engagement initiatives in (research) projects.
-The toolkit consists of a set of different practical tools that can be used at different times along the research project to plan and evaluate the project’s societal impact through both quantitative and qualitative methods.
-The toolkit includes detailed guidelines, templates for questionnaires and interviews and more.
-Together, they provide a comprehensive picture whether and in how far the impact elements of the „OIS Impact Model“ (see above) were achieved in an open, collaborative and participative project.
+The toolkit consists of a set of different practical tools that can be used at different times during the research project to plan and evaluate the project’s societal impact through both quantitative and qualitative methods.
+The toolkit includes detailed guidelines, templates for questionnaires and interviews, and more.
+Together, they provide a comprehensive picture whether and in how far the impact elements of the „OIS Impact Model“ were achieved in an open, collaborative and participative project.

 The OIS Impact Reflection Instruments do not claim to be complete, but provide a comprehensive foundation that can be easily and flexibly adapted to the project’s needs, complement existing instruments or provide a basis for individual approaches.

-Impact and Engagement Study Template
+Communicating impact: the Impact and Engagement Study Template

 A limited set of metrics does not do justice to the multidimensional character of impact.
 Instead, a comprehensive approach is required to demonstrate the complex pathways to impact.
 The Impact and Engagement Study provides a structure to describe impact narratively.
 By following reflection questions, research project teams can think about the pathways, processes and methods of their research project that led to societal impact.
-The final case study can then be used as a basis for future learning.
+The final case study can then be used as a basis for future learnin